foliojs/pdfkit/docs/forms.md

 AcroForms are interactive features of the PDF format, and they make it possible to include things like text fields, buttons and actions.
-To include AcroForms you must call the `document.initAcroForm()` method.
+To include AcroForms you must call the document `initAcroForm()` method.

+* `initAcroform()` - Must be called when using AcroForms

+## AcroForm Methods

-AcroForm elements are _widget_ annotations and are added using the `widgetAnnotation` method.
-Other methods are shortcut methods that call the `widgetAnnotation` method.
-Here is a list of the available _Widget Annotation_
+AcroForm elements are _Widget Annotations_ and are added using the `widgetAnnotation` method.
+Additional methods listed below are shortcut methods that call the `widgetAnnotation` method.
+The list of the available _Widget Annotation_ document methods is:
-methods:

 * `widgetAnnotation( name, x, y, width, height, options)`
 * `formText( name, x, y, width, height, options)`